lucidrains/CALM-pytorch/README.md

     - [x] make simple vit work
         - [ ] show example
         - [ ] refactor so extraction fn, mask kwarg, and other related hparams are grouped together under a dictionary of {[augment_llm_name]: {augment_llm_related_hparams}} - use `TypedDict` + beartype for validation
-    - [ ] move the hook logic for deriving hidden shapes to pytorch-custom-utils for reuse

 - [ ] if anchor and augment transformer block modules are directly passed in (without extraction fn), run a dummy input through both networks and order them correctly using hooks
 - [ ] handle a wrapper or function that takes in the sequence and prompt length, and auto derives the inputs to CALM